The Pultrusion Report | Tencom

 In addition, pultruded fiberglass rods are used in many other verticals and applied to the manufacturing of plant stakes, transformer spacers, isolation rods, cable support rods, corrosion-resistant equipment, food-processing machines, tent and flag poles, window shades, retaining wall pins, advertising panels, antennas, and more.

-On the other hand, fiberglass rebar can maintain their micro-structural integrity and mechanical properties for over 15 years with very little maintenance.
+On the other hand, fiberglass rebar can maintain its micro-structural integrity and mechanical properties for over 15 years with very little maintenance.
 This results in a significant reduction in lifecycle costs while enhancing the durability and long-term performance of a structure.

 Pultruded fiberglass rods are also easy to install and don't require costly special equipment, making it an ideal material for specific parts that need to be strong and lightweight in verticals such as motor vehicles, railway, and aerospace.